-The company says it has secured a multi-megawatt, multi-year agreement with a ‘leading global cloud service provider’ for capacity at its new Digital Osaka 2 data centre.
+The company says it has secured a multi-megawatt, multi-year agreement with a ‘leading global cloud service provider' for capacity at its new Digital Osaka 2 data center.
 The company is yet to disclose just who that provider is.

 Currently under construction, the facility is hoped to be operational in mid-2019 to further expand the Digital Osaka connected campus.

 "We are pleased to support the global growth of a leading cloud provider at our new Digital Osaka 2 facility,” says Digital Realty chief executive officer A. William Stein.

 “Our Osaka connected campus will serve the needs of our global and regional clients seeking critical infrastructure solutions, offering close proximity to clouds and networks, seamless interconnection to our growing ecosystem, and scalability in terms of space, power and bandwidth to meet their current and future needs.